If you are very religious you may find elements of what follows, challenging. If you do not like being challenged, do not read it.

 Under the rule of the Persian King, Cyrus the Great, those of the Judahite elite who wanted to return were allowed to and he even helped them build their Second Temple in Jerusalem.
 Cyrus was a pretty cool sort of emperor by the standards of the day who operated an early sort of federalist multiculturalism.

 Poor old Israel/Samaria though was sacked by the Assyrians who came down on it like a wolf on the fold, and I guess the Samaritan elite were either killed or fled or were assimilated.
-I imagine that the poor people of both Judah and Israel/Smaria did what poor people always do when the elite play their power games – survived as best they could, stayed put and did as they were told, or got the hell out of it until the fighting stopped.
+I imagine that the poor people of both Judah and Israel/Samaria did what poor people always do when the elite play their power games – survived as best they could, stayed put and did as they were told, or got the hell out of it until the fighting stopped.

 But, no sooner had things settled down in the Levant than a young megalomanic Macedonian set off with a plan to conquer the world.
 Alexander the Great defeated the mighty Persians, and pretty much declared the whole known world to be Greek.